-We’re pleased to announce our latest live webinar “Multi-Region AWS Aurora vs Continuent Tungsten for MySQL & MariaDB”, which will take place on Thursday, April 18th, 2019.
+We’re pleased to share our webinar “Multi-Region AWS Aurora vs Continuent Tungsten for MySQL & MariaDB”, recorded live on Thursday, April 18th, 2019.

-Our colleagues Matt Lang and Eric M. Stone will walk you through a comparison of building a global, multi-region MySQL / MariaDB / Percona cloud back-end using AWS Aurora versus Continuent Tungsten.
+Our colleague Matt Lang walks you through a comparison of building a global, multi-region MySQL / MariaDB / Percona cloud back-end using AWS Aurora versus Continuent Tungsten.

 Thursday, April 18th at 10am PST / 1pm EST / 4pm BST / 5pm CEST